chandruxp/evrythng-js-sdk/README.md

 # [EVRYTHNG](https://www.evrythng.com) Client JavaScript SDK

-EvrythngJS is a [UMD](https://github.com/umdjs/umd)-compatible JavaScript library for Client-side applications interacting with the Evrythng API.
+EvrythngJS is a [UMD](https://github.com/umdjs/umd)-compatible JavaScript library for Client-side applications interacting with the EVRYTHNG API.

 **We are updgrading EvrythngJS to the new 2.0 version.
 In the meantime, please refer to the [`v.1.x` branch](https://github.com/evrythng/evrythng-js-sdk/tree/v1.x) for the previous documentation.**